tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/含 UI 集成方案（荐）/设置界面风格/Android_intl_en.md

+﻿````java
 ﻿This document describes how to set the UI styles for Android.
-For more hands-on teaching videos, see [Setting Styles (Android)](https://cloud.tencent.com/edu/learning/course-3130-57629).

 ## Setting the Conversation List UI Styles
 The conversation list UI consists of the title bar TitleBarLayout and list area ConversationListLayout.
 Each part provides UI styles and event registration APIs that can be modified.
 <img src="https://qcloudimg.tencent-cloud.cn/raw/d4fa84742e49ed43faa33614f74dbe25.png" style="zoom:50%;"/>